inventory management

 2. Organize your storage process

-Store materials and supplies into separate and clearly-labeled bins or shelves.
-Arrange your storage in such a way that the most commonly used materials are the most accessible, while keeping the rest in a convenient place.
+Store raw materials and supplies into separate and clearly-labeled bins or shelves.
+Arrange your storage so that the most commonly used materials are the most accessible, while keeping the rest in a convenient place.

 3. Track and estimate inventory costs